Morphological computation and decentralized learning in a swarm of sterically interacting robots: Individual Dynamics

-By tracking the motion of individual Morphobots, we find that aligners and fronters show near identical motility. \green{Motility is defined by the magnitude of the displacement of an individual robot over different timescales, and measured by tracking the time evolution of their two dimensional coordinates:} $\vec{r}\left(t\right) = \left(x\left(t\right), y\left(t\right)\right)$ when running in the experimental arena~\cite{Allan2019}.
-Motility measurements were done using a low concentration of robots (less than 1\% filling fraction) excluding the effect of collisions, and robots were tracked only when away from the walls of the arena.
-The mean square displacement, $\rm{MSD} = \langle \Delta r^2\left(\Delta t\right) \rangle_N$, of an ensemble of noisy walkers, presents two dynamical regimes~\cite{Fodor2018}.
-On short time intervals $\Delta t$, the displacement of the robots is aligned with the direction of their individual orientation and displacement is proportional to $\Delta t$. \green{On this time scale the motion is said to be ballistic as robots go roughly on a straight line at a constant speed}: $\langle \Delta r^2\left(\Delta t\right) \rangle_N = v_0^2 \Delta t^2 $, where $v_0$ is the instantaneous speed.
 On long time intervals, the noise has reoriented the robots several times and displacement grows as $\sqrt{\Delta t}$ as robots explore the space randomly.
 The motion is now said to be diffusive $\langle \Delta r^2\left(\Delta t\right) \rangle_N = 4 D_0 \Delta t $, where $D_0$ is called the diffusion constant.
+The noisy trajectories of the robots originate from the stochastic nature of their vibrational drive \cite{Scholz2016}, as well as the roughness of the arena and internal electronic drift.
 The two regimes ($\propto \Delta t$ and $\propto \sqrt{\Delta t}$) are separated by a crossover, which takes place on a time scale called the persistence time, $\tau_p$ (see below), to which corresponds a persistence length $\langle \Delta r^2\left(\tau_p\right) \rangle_N^{1/2}$.
-Fig.~\ref{fig:Morphobot}-D displays the mean square displacement measured for a set of Morphobots equipped with the two types of exoskeleton, together with their ensemble average.
+Fig.~\ref{fig:Morphobot}-D displays the mean square displacement measured for a set of Morphobots equipped with the two types of the exoskeleton, together with their ensemble average (the MSD of 8 robots of each design were measured, shown as separate curves in Fig.2D, see also Table \ref{tbl:alignersFronters} ).
 One sees that the difference in motility between the two designs is no larger than the robot-to-robot variation within each design.
 The observed ballistic nature of the mean square displacement ($\propto v_0^2 \Delta t^2$) indicates that the persistence length of the motion is larger than the size of the circular arena (diameter $D=150$ cm).
 Fitting the ensemble mean square displacement in the ballistic regime, we find that the mean nominal speeds are $5.2\pm 0.9$ cm/s and $4.8\pm 0.1$ cm/s for the aligners and fronters respectively.
+The measured effective parameters are summarized in Table \ref{tbl:alignersFronters}.